Everything PR News

 • A December 2025 executive order from President Trump directed the Attorney General to accelerate rescheduling discussions

-For operators that come within the scope of any Schedule III treatment, potential implications under discussion include:
+For operators within scope of the April 28 Schedule III treatment, implications include:

-• Removal of IRS Section 280E restrictions for covered operators, which has historically blocked deduction of ordinary business expenses on federal taxes
+• Removal of IRS Section 280E restrictions for covered operators, which had historically blocked deduction of ordinary business expenses on federal taxes

 • Eased research access for clinical and pharmaceutical study